openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 - :ref:`Enumeration to Int Conversions`;

-- :ref:`Enumeration to String Conversions`.
+- :ref:`Enumeration to String Conversions`;

+- :ref:`Type Parameter Conversions`.

-If there is no applicable conversion, then a compile-time error occurs.
+If there is no applicable conversion, then a :index:`compile-time error` occurs.

 |